BlakexLim/c0124-code-solutions/typescript-intro/typescript-intro-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - When was TypeScript introduced?
+  October 2012
 - Who created TypeScript?
+  Microsoft
 - How can you compile TypeScript to JavaScript?
+  By utilizing the tsc (TypeScript compiler)
 - What are some benefits of using TypeScript?
+  It provides tools to write easier to read JavaScript as projects scale up, Helps you catch bugs and errors quicker due to the way it's structured

 ## Notes